Learn how Intuit Enterprise Suite helps streamline business operations

 How multidimensional accounting works

-Common dimensions in a multidimensional accounting system include:
+Common dimensions in a multidimensional accounting system:

 • Departments: Track financial performance by specific departments